Interchangeable Asian Cultures

 Toothless Cowboy: 'Cause I ain't stupid!

 - Mentioned in Falling Down, when a police officer being asked to translate snarks that he is Japanese, unlike the robbed store owner who is Korean.
+This example is especially hilarious, as the Japanese cop was played by a Korean actor, while the Korean storeowner was played by a Chinese actor.

 - In Brain Smasher A Love Story, the Chinese assassination team is constantly having to say, "We are not Ninjas!"
 They are happy the one time someone else says it first.
 "They're not ninjas.
 They're Chinese."
 So happy that they don't beat any one up there.